 Choosing the Right Automatic Pool Cleaner

 Choosing the right cleaner is really going to depend on your situation.
-The popularity of robotic cleaners is steadily increasing in our market.
+The popularity of robotic cleaners is steadily increasing in our market, but if you want to put it in the pool and forget it, the Polaris pressure side cleaners seem to stand the test of time.
 I strongly recommend that you don’t go with cheap models or generic brands.
 No doubt you will spend less money at the time of purchase, but you will find that cheap generic cleaners usually work poorly and require a lot more repairs and maintenance.
+If you're in League City and need a cleaner, we can order you just about any model you need.
+We recommend an automatic pool cleaner to every one of our Total Care Weekly customers to keep their pools clean between services.